Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Amazon VPC Flow Logs
   * DNS Logs

+!!! note

+    Key features:

+    * Account-level threat detection to determine whether AWS accounts may have been compromised
+    * The ability to create automated threat response actions
+    * Monitoring of potential reconnaissance attempts
+    * Monitoring of possible EC2 instance compromises
+    * Monitoring of possible S3 bucket compromises

 ### AWS Config

 * Helps with auditing and recording compliance of your AWS resources
 * Helps record configurations and changes over time
-* Get a snapshot of the current configurations of resources that are associated with your AWS account
+* Get a *snapshot* of the current configurations of resources that are associated with your AWS account
+* Retrieve configurations of resources that exist in your account
+* Retrieve historical configurations of one or more resources
+* View relationships between resources
 * Possibility of storing the configuration data into S3 (analyzed by Athena)

+!!! tip

     * Questions that can be solved by AWS Config:
       * Is there unrestricted SSH access to my security groups?
       * Do my buckets have any public access?
       * How has my ALB configuration changed over time?
     * You can receive alerts (SNS notifications) for any changes(whenever a resource is created, modified, or deleted)
     * AWS Config is a per-region service
     * Can be aggregated across regions and accounts
-* Possibility of storing the configuration data into S3 (analyzed by Athena)
-* Retrieve configurations of resources that exist in your account
-* Retrieve historical configurations of one or more resources
-* View relationships between resources

 ### AWS Resource Access Manager (RAM)